-target objects in an unknown environment by exploring areas with the highest semantic correlation scores.
-These scores are based on the scene-level correlation between the target objects and the scene as well as object-level correlations between the scene objects and target objects.
-This allows the robot to explore regions that are semantically correlated with the target objects.
+The proposed multi-object search architecture, Finder, is presented in Fig. 2.
+The goal is for the robot to find multiple target objects in an unknown environment by exploring areas with the highest semantic correlation scores.
+These scores are based on the scene-level correlation between the target objects and the scene as well as object-level correlation between the scene objects and target objects.
+This allows the robot to efficiently explore regions that are semantically correlated with the target objects.
 The architecture consists of four main modules: 1) Object Detector, 2) Spatial Map Generator, 3) Score Map Generator, and 4) Exploration Planner.